-The Dissemination and Implementation in Diabetes Research Core aims to accelerate the application of advanced methods in D&I science, enhance the impact of web-based D&I tools and resources, and build team capacity in the skills essential for D&I of diabetes translation research.
+DIDR aims to accelerate the application of advanced methods in dissemination and implementation (D&I) science, enhance the impact of web-based D&I tools and resources, and build team capacity in the skills essential for D&I of diabetes translation research.

 D&I Resources